bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 So basically the Tor feature so far just does not guarantee that you actually connect to a Tor node.
 You may or may not.
 And so this new change makes sure that you do.

-Speaker 0: 00:24:35

-It

-Speaker 1: 00:24:35

-makes sure that at least, I don't know what the percentage is, but let's say at least one connection will go to Tor if you have Tor on.
+It makes sure that at least, I don't know what the percentage is, but let's say at least one connection will go to Tor if you have Tor on.
 And it will basically, if that connection disappears it will make another one.

 Speaker 0: 00:24:45